-Chapeau at Fortnum's
+Chapeau! at Fortnum's

 You may know us best for our Scotch Eggs, bountiful hampers and our, some would argue, obsessive love of tea.
 But anyone who knows Fortnum's well will know that there are floors upon floors of other wonderful things to discover.
 And as a business that's been around for over three centuries now, we have a long and storied history.